codankra/openprices/README.md

 ### Prerequisites

-- Node.js v18 or later
+- Your favorite between Deno 2, Bun, or Node.js v18 or later
-- npm, yarn, or pnpm
 - Set up your own environment variables for Cloudflare, Google/Github Auth, and Turso

 ### Installation